Finding the consultation page

 How do I download all consultation responses?

 Go to the Consultation page.
 This will list all consultations that have been sent out to patients from your team.
-To download the responses, select which identifier you want to use to anonymise the data.
+To download the responses, select which identifier you want to use to anonymise the data, and the file will download to your device.

 Which identifiers can I select?